12 Best Florida Weekend Getaways for Solo Travelers, Friends and Families

 Home to a variety of theme parks and water parks, Orlando is the perfect place for families.
 Its most famous park is, of course, Walt Disney World.
 This resort is made up of four theme parks, two water parks and more than two dozen resort hotels.

-Orlando is also home to SeaWorld Orlando, LEGOLAND Florida and Universal Orlando Resort, where visitors will find The Wizarding World of Harry Potter.
+Orlando is also home to SeaWorld Orlando and Universal Orlando Resort, where visitors will find The Wizarding World of Harry Potter.
 The Kennedy Space Center is also a popular day-trip from Orlando.
 Animal lovers will adore Gatorland, a theme park and wildlife preserve, home to alligators, reptiles, sea turtles, lots of bird species and a petting zoo.
 There are also lots of water parks just waiting to be explored.
+LEGOLand Florida is in nearby Winter Haven.

 Beyond its theme parks, visitors can shop at Mall at Millenia or stroll through the beautiful Harry P. Leu Gardens.
-Go kayaking down the Wekiva River or swim with manatees at Crystal River, about 90 minutes from Orlando.
+Kayak the Wekiva River or swim with manatees at Crystal River, about 90 minutes from Orlando.
 There are also plenty of beautiful beaches near Orlando, including Clearwater Beach and Daytona Beach and Cocoa Beach.

 With soft white sand and sparkling blue water, Naples beaches are some of the best beaches in Florida.
 Come to this southwest Florida destination for the beaches but stay for the tasty restaurants, beautiful nature and world-class shopping.
 Here, visitors will have no trouble finding beautiful beachfront resorts, perfect for a romantic getaway.